davepinch/pinchy.cc/content/topics/astronomy/topics/black-hole/black-hole.md

 ---
 title: "black hole"
-plural: "black holes"
-rise-strong: that might be difficult
+predicted by: General Relativity rise strong: that might be difficult
 tags:
   - astronomy
 ---